Children With Special Educational Needs

 For some children, in some subjects, the school may deem it necessary for children to receive more support and will timetable a learning support assistant to work with the child 1-1, or 1-2.

 In September 2014, we opened our self-funded Learning Support Pod.
-A few children with highly complex learning needs are taught in the Pod by a team of well-qualified learning support assistants, with the support of a specialist teacher.
+A few children with highly complex learning needs are taught by a specialist teacher, a deputy teacher who specialises in pastoral support and a team of teaching assistants.
 They are attached to a year group class, which they join regularly (with adult support), but their main learning happens in the Pod through specially planned activities.
 These activities are targeted at the particular needs of the children and taught completely through a multi-sensory approach.
 Other children join the Pod either regularly or when the needs arise, for lessons or for some quiet time to work, away from normal classroom conditions.
 From 2019, this project was recognised as excellent practice, and has attracted some additional Local Authority funding to extend our expertise in order to support other local schools.

 SENCO / Inclusions Manager